 - 5.5 Aerial photographs on Google Earth, dating to 2001, 2006, 2010, 2013, 2016 and 2018 were used to inform the assessment as well as aerial photographs from 1945 and 1969 available from the Welsh Government Aerial Photography Unit online.
 Other aerial photographs from 1958, 1967, 1983 and 1985 were obtained directly from the Welsh Aerial Photography Unit.
-LiDAR data was not available for the assessment area. - 5.6 Modern mapping was used to assess current public access. - 5.7 All information gathered during the desktop assessment and site visit was entered into a bespoke database created in Access 2003 to form an assessment dataset, see section 9. - 5.8 The final dataset was the source of the material output in this report, including the GIS mapping which illustrates the location of historic assets in the area, and the tables and appendices which provide detailed information on the historic assets within the study area - 5.9 Each of the records in the final assessment 500 metre dataset was assessed for Period, Rarity, Documentation, Group Value1, as well as Evidential Value, Historical Value, Aesthetic Value, Communal Value2 and Setting3.
+LiDAR data was not available for the assessment area. - 5.6 Modern mapping was used to assess current public access. - 5.7 All information gathered during the desktop assessment and site visit was entered into a bespoke database created in Access 2003 to form an assessment dataset, see section 9. - 5.8 The final dataset was the source of the material output in this report, including the GIS mapping which illustrates the location of historic assets in the area, and the tables and appendices which provide detailed information on the historic assets within the study area - 5.9 Each of the records in the final assessment 500 metre dataset was assessed for Period, Rarity, Documentation, Group Value, as well as Evidential Value, Historical Value, Aesthetic Value, Communal Value and Setting.
 Once these had been considered the significance of each historic asset was determined and scored in accordance with the categories adopted by the Welsh Archaeological Trusts i.e. Nationally Important, Regionally Important, Locally Important, Minor and Features Needing Further Investigation (Unknown), see section 10. - 5.10 The Direct and Indirect impact on each historic asset was assessed taking into account both physical and non-physical impacts.
 Each impact was assessed as to whether it was Positive, Negative or Neutral, and the level of impact within the scale Very Low, Low, Moderate, High and Very High, taken into account the significance of the historic asset and the nature of the impact.
-Where there was an impact to was then assessed if there was any impact on the significance of the historic asset, see section 11.
+Where there was an impact to was then assessed if there was any impact on the significance of the historic asset, see section 11. - 5.11 For the purposes of this re-assessment of the route of the CoasterKart ride, the same data has been used.
+No new site visit was necessary. - 5.11.1 The change to the route is localised and relatively minor, therefore impacts on those historic assets in closest proximity have been reviewed.
+It was not though necessary to re-assess impacts on more distant historic assets given the nature of the development and the amendments to its route.

-1 Period, Rarity, Documentation and Group Value are criteria defined in the Welsh Office Circular 60/96, 1996.
+&lt;sup>1 Period, Rarity, Documentation and Group Value are criteria defined in the Welsh Office Circular 60/96, 1996.

-2 Evidential Value, Historical Value, Aesthetic Value and Communal Value are criteria defined in Cadw's Conservation Principles publication, 2011.
+&lt;sup>2 Evidential Value, Historical Value, Aesthetic Value and Communal Value are criteria defined in Cadw's Conservation Principles publication, 2011.

-3 Setting as defined in Cadw's Setting of Historic Assets in Wales, 2017
+&lt;sup>3 Setting as defined in Cadw's Setting of Historic Assets in Wales, 2017